kalxas/rasdaman/doc/main/08_dev-guide-cpp.rst

 elements and iteration through the retrieved result set using raslib.

 (1) An iteration variable named ``iterator`` is defined.
 It needs the
-    ele­ment type of the collection being iterated as template argu­ment.
+    element type of the collection being iterated as template argument.

     ::